foreverfl/docker-translated/docs/get-started/docker-concepts/building-images/_index.md

 ---
 title: Building images
 weight: 20
-keywords: build images, Dockerfile, layers, tag, push, cache, multi-stage
+keywords:
+  - build images
+  - Dockerfile
+  - layers
+  - tag
+  - push
+  - cache
+  - multi-stage
 description: |
   Learn how to build Docker images from a Dockerfile.
 You'll understand the structure of a Dockerfile, how to build an image, and how to customize the